CoopCodes/Obsidian/Main/CryptoFix UI/CryptoFix UI UX Project.md

 ### Mobile Hero Design
 - For the features, we will vertically stack them.
-- And remove the hover feature,
+- And remove the hover feature.